 The Centre for Optics, Photonics and Lasers (COPL) brings together many of Québec’s most preeminent experts in optics and photonics.
 COPL trains graduate students and carries out fundamental and applied research.
 With its top-tier researchers, state-of-the-art facilities, and comprehensive program, COPL is one of the leading optics and photonics research and training centres in the world.

-UL’s archeology labs make up one of the largest archeology research facilities in Canada.
-There are seven labs dedicated to different cultural areas and specialized analysis, as well as shared research areas, including the artefact preparation room, the field school lab, and a room containing a number of reference collections.
+ULaval’s archeology labs make up one of the largest archeology research facilities in Canada.
+There are 8 labs dedicated to different cultural areas and specialized analysis, as well as shared research areas, including the artefact preparation room, the field school lab, and a room containing a number of reference collections.

 LANTISS is a lab specializing in new sound, image, and stage technologies where theatre students can work with technological processes such as laser projection and sound and image spatialization to create innovative stage environments.
 This lab has led Université Laval to collaborate with the Avatar audio and electronic arts centre, Méduse Coop, and Ex Machina.